This is a guide to help intrepid travellers who want to visit Paricutin volcano in Western Mexico.

-I remember researching this Mexican volcano before my first visit in 2014 and finding very little information.
-Several tours later, I decided to compile this comprehensive guide.
+I remember researching this Mexican volcano before my first visit in 2014 and finding very little information available.
+Several visits later, I decided to compile this comprehensive guide.

 Ah mighty Mexico!
 The land of tacos and Tequila.
 For many holidaymakers a trip to Mexico will consist of an all inclusive trip to Cancun.
 However this is a country with so much more to offer.